If you love baklava, and love nuts, wait until you try this baklava with 4 different types of nuts! Say hello to Mixed Nut Baklava!

-Back in 2009, a fellow Daring Baker friend and I were discussing my 1st Daring Bakers challenge, and what I should do.
-I was throwing out ideas, and like first pitches in baseball..they were all over the place.
-Baklava was one of them, and then we both joked how hated I would be if I made it a requirement to make the phyllo dough from scratch.
+Back in 2009, a friend and I were discussing my 1st Daring Bakers challenge hosting gig, trying to decide what I should challenge everyone with.
+I was throwing out ideas, and like many first pitches in baseball, they were all over the place.
+Baklava was one of them, and we both joked how hated I would be if I made it a requirement to make the phyllo dough from scratch.
 I swear on every pair of jeans with broken zippers, I never thought I’d see the day.
-Well, that day has come, and Erica, nobody hates you, and in fact, I think they’re loving it!
+Well, that day has come, and Erica, nobody hates you, and in fact, I think they’re loving it.

-However, I’d never made baklava before, so this was definitely a challenge for me.
-Thankfully, I bought 2 lbs of phyllo as backup, almost expecting phyllo failure.
-With that said, I am no longer intimidated by the process of putting together a baklava.
-I always put off making it..thinking there was no way I wouldn’t end up with a mess of crumpled phyllo as I layered it in the pan.
+Having said all that, I’d never made baklava before, so this was definitely a challenge for me.
+Thankfully, I bought 2 lbs of phyllo as backup, almost expecting the above phyllo failure.
+Well, good news, I am no longer intimidated by the process of putting together a baklava.
+I always put off making it, thinking there was no way I wouldn’t end up with a mess of crumpled phyllo as I layered it in the pan.
 Oh, and the cutting/scoring part..I swore it would be impossible, and I would end up pulling and tearing each square or diamond into an inside out mess before baking.

-Another made phenomenal subs.
+Another place made phenomenal subs.
 In fact, every time I walked in, the owner knew ‘my sandwich’ and immediately got it started, and it was always absolute perfection.
-It was a hoagie roll, split, spread with mayo, topped with provolone, toasted, then piled with crabmeat salad, the real stuff.
+It was a sub roll, split, spread with mayo, topped with provolone, toasted, then piled with a spicy lump crab meat avocado salad; the real stuff (although I do like surimi!).
 I know it sounds gross, but I loved it.

-The next one was the ‘after game’ pizzeria, or after all classes pizzeria, for those who liked to supplement their food plan with pizza.
-Sort of a college version of an amuse bouche, well, several amuse bouches, prior to the main meal.
+The next one was the ‘after game’ pizzeria, since most went there after football, basketball or hockey games.
+It was also the ‘after all classes’ pizzeria, for those who liked to supplement their food plan with pizza, always stopping in before dinner was ready in the food halls.
+Sort of a college version of a first course or appetizer, I guess.

 Well..I managed to break the habit and stay away.
-In fact, I hadn’t had baklava or any Greek or Turkish pastry for about 10 years prior to this challenge.
-Now I know how to make it.
-I’m SO screwed.
-What’s even worse is..they make phyllo sheets to fit 13 x 9 pans perfectly, so it makes for quick and easy layering.
-Once again, SO screwed.
+In fact, I hadn’t had baklava or any Greek or Turkish pastry for about 8 years prior to this challenge.
+Now that I know how to make it, I’m SO screwed.
+What’s even worse is, they make phyllo sheets to fit 13 x 9 pans perfectly, so it makes for quick and easy layering.
+Once again, I’m SO screwed.

 A few quick notes and hints;